Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/changing-php-version.md

 permalink: /docs/en-US/adding-a-new-site/changing-php-version/
 ---

 You can set the PHP version in `config/config.yml` when defining a site.
-To do this, use the `nginx_upstream` option to specify the PHP version in Nginx or `php` for the provisioner.
+To do this, use the `php` option to specify the PHP version in Nginx and the provisioner.
 VVV also needs to be told to install that version of PHP using the `utilities` section.

 Here’s an example that uses PHP v8.0: